petr-kalinin/progtexts2/python_basics_en/5_float.rst

 In particular, in the future you will notice that in many problems that seem to imply real input data (for example, geometry problems), the input data is nevertheless usually integer.
-This is done exactly so that you can write the solution completely in integers, and not have issues with the roundoff error.
+This is done exactly so that you can write the solution entirely in integers, and escape all the roundoff error issues.
-(There's no guarantee that such a solution exists, let alone it is simple, but nevertheless.)
+(There's no guarantee that such a solution exists, let alone that it's simple, but nevertheless.)
 Therefore, if you can think out and write such a solution, it is better to write it.

 Additional topic.
 "Rough" problems: when you don't need ``eps``